The Role of Social Learning and Collective Norm Formation in Fostering Cooperation in LLM Multi-Agent Systems: Methodology

 We implement the classic variation-selection-retention loop.
 For generic agents, \emph{selection} occurs via payoff-biased imitation (copying higher-payoff strategies), \emph{variation} via small mutations to copied parameters, and \emph{retention} via the adopted group norm that persists to the next round.
 For LLM agents, we do not copy parameters; instead, \emph{variation} arises from natural-language proposals and stochastic in-context updates, \emph{selection} from (i) social learning based on observed outcomes and (ii) an explicit vote that adopts a collective norm, and \emph{retention} from broadcasting that norm to condition subsequent decisions and enforcement.

 In rule-based populations, payoff-biased imitation drives high-payoff strategies to spread, with small mutations preserving exploration.
-In LLM populations, adaptation arises from in-context updates and stochastic decoding, so the emergence of group-beneficial norms depends on model inductive biases, decoding settings, prompt design, and retention fidelity, alongside the vote as an additional selector.
+In LLM populations, adaptation arises from in-context updates and stochastic decoding, so the emergence of group-beneficial norms depends on model inductive biases, decoding settings, prompt design, and retention fidelity, alongside the vote.